 Click here >

 All our pupils from Year 1 to Year 6, have access to an i-pad.
 Children arriving new to the school during a closure, will be set up expediently with an i-pad.
 If a child has no access to online learning, the school will do all it can to enable access.
 Alternatively, pupils will be supplied with a pack of paper-based activities or they will be offered a place in school if one is available.
-In the event of a closure, our Remote Learning Plan will start immediately (see detailed plan for each year group).
-Children in KS1 and KS2 will receive at least 3 and 4 hours of remote learning respectively each day.
+In the event of a closure, our Remote Learning Provision will start immediately.
+Children in KS1 and KS2 will typically receive between 2 and 4 hours of remote learning each day.
 Children will follow the same curriculum as they would if they were attending school wherever possible.

-Live teaching is offered via Zoom from Nursery to Year 6.
+Live teaching is offered via Microsoft Teams from Nursery to Year 6.
 A range of other platforms are used including Showbie in KS1 and KS2.
 This is used to assign, collect and review children’s work and allows staff to provide feedback on the remote learning undertaken.